13 January 2021

 Modern Chablais is a region in Switzerland and France, the Swiss Chablais in the cantons of Valais and Vaud, the French Chablais south of Lake Geneva in the northern part of the Haute-Savoie.

-The castle of Aigle and at its feet the monastery dedicated to Saint Maurice date from the 12th century.
-The castle shows the (medieval) history of the region, first the rule by the Kingdom of Burgundy (888-1032), then the rule of the House of Savoy (1034-1475) and Berne (1475-1798).
+The castle of Aigle was built in the 12th century.
+The castle tells the (medieval) history of the region, the rule of the Kingdom of Burgundy (888-1032), the rule of the House of Savoy (1034-1475) and the occupation by Bern (1475-1798).

-The castle hosts a wine museum since 1975.
+The castle houses a wine museum since 1975.
 (Source and further information: A. M. Barelli, Le Chablais, Viterbo, 2011).